playkostudios/gypsum/README.md

   - Allow slices with holes
 - Mesh decimation utilities
 - Better mesh to manifold conversion for user-provided meshes with no edge connectivity data

+# Developer notes

+## Wonderland Engine 1.0.0 port

+The API port is basically done, but it was backported as it's not backwards compatible.
+To convert to 1.0.0:
+1. Replace all `newShim_Mesh` occurances with `new Mesh`
+2. Replace all `WonderlandEngine` imports from the `backport-shim.ts` file with imports from `@wonderlandengine/api`.
+If the file is being imported but `WonderlandEngine` is not part of the imports, remove the import line
+3. Delete `backport-shim.ts`
+4. Update the example project

 # Credits